j-pcgoncalves/smart_brain_api/README.md

 # Smart Brain API

 This project is made with NodeJS and Express.
 This is the API created to work with the Smart Brain Project.
 It has all the endpoints to connect the website to a PostgreSQL Database.
 It uses Docker to ease the installation process.
 Using docker commands you can run this API in any computer.
-It installs the right Node version and a Postgres DB.
+It installs the right Node version, a Postgres DB and a Redis DB to store JWT Tokens.

 ## How to Use